Ashibez/music-player-app/README.md

     cd music-player-app
     ```

+3. Configure Spotify API:

+    - Create a Spotify Developer account at https://developer.spotify.com
+    - Create a new application in the Spotify Developer Dashboard
+    - Copy your Client ID and Client Secret
+    - Add them to your `config.js` file:
+        ```javascript
+        const config = {
+            clientId: 'your_client_id',
+            clientSecret: 'your_client_secret'
+        };
+        ```

-3. Start the Python server:
+4. Start the Python server:

     ```bash
     python server.py
     ```

-4. Open your browser and visit:
+5. Open your browser and visit:
     ```
     http://localhost:3000
     ```